lucadiliello/datasets-news-please/README.md

 ## Credits

-This project is an adaptation of the original [news-please](https://github.com/fhamborg/news-please) framework by @fhamborg.
+This project is an adaptation of the original [news-please](https://github.com/fhamborg/news-please) framework by [fhamborg](https://github.com/fhamborg).